National Treasury

 Providing industrial finance

-In support of the ERRP, initiatives in the Industrial Financing programme are aimed at growing sustainable and competitive enterprises through the provision of direct or indirect industrial financing.
-Over the period ahead, the department will continue to provide financial support to the Automotive Incentive Scheme, the Black Industrialist Programme, the Agro‐processing Support Scheme, the Strategic Partnership Programme and the Aquaculture Development and Enhancement Programme.
+In support of the ERRP, initiatives in the Incentives programme are aimed at growing sustainable and competitive enterprises through providing direct or indirect industrial financing.

 Developing industrial infrastructure